Frequently Asked Questions

 In addition to individual counseling services, group and couples counseling are offered, as well as information and training resources including outreach presentations, educational workshops, pamphlets, and our Wellness Center website.

-We understand that a child leaving for college can also be a difficult adjustment for parents.
-You can expect to experience a mixture of emotions, ranging from pride in what your child has accomplished, to concern over how they will handle the transition to a more independent stage of life, to anxiety or frustration regarding personal choices and decisions being made with what seems to be decreasing parental input.
-We encourage parents to be realistic about their reactions to a son or daughter moving away, and to be patient with the process of negotiating this new phase of relationship with your child.
+We understand a child leaving for college can also be a difficult adjustment for parents.
+You can expect to experience a mixture of emotions, ranging from pride in what your child has accomplished and concern over how they will handle the transition to a more independent stage of life to anxiety or frustration regarding personal choices and decisions being made with what seems to be decreasing parental input.
+We encourage parents to be realistic about their reactions to a son or daughter moving away, and be patient with the process of negotiating this new phase of relationship with your child.

 Most of our students would agree that, although this is a time of exploring new freedom and autonomy, parents still play a critical role in supporting and nurturing them through this stage of life.
 Your relationship with your son or daughter will continue to be one of the most important contributors to his or her success at PLNU.
 We encourage parents to communicate openly with students, providing support while at the same time honoring your child’s development into the unique individual God desires him or her to become.

-We understand that parents often feel they should be able to know about what their son or daughter may be discussing in counseling, and that confidentiality requirements are often a source of frustration.
+We understand parents feel they should be able to know about what their son or daughter may be discussing in counseling, so confidentiality requirements are often a source of frustration.
 We encourage parents who desire to know more about their particular student’s counseling experience to talk with their son or daughter.
 On the whole, students tend to respond positively to open, honest communication.
-Though at times a student may choose to limit parental involvement, we find that the majority appreciate parental concern, acceptance, and guidance in the midst of the struggles they may face while at PLNU.
+Though at times a student may choose to limit parental involvement, we find the majority appreciate parental concern, acceptance, and guidance in the midst of the struggles they may face while at PLNU.